Sksandy17/Leetcode-Series/README.md

 - Approach: Choose the middle element as root and recursively build balanced left and right subtrees from the remaining sorted elements.
 - Time ComplexityL O(n)
 - Space Complexity: O(log n)

+### 38.3Sum Closest

+- Difficulty Level: Medium
+- Language: Java
+- Approach: Sort the array, fix one element, and use two pointers to find the 3-number sum closest to the target.
+- Time Complexity: O(n^2)
+- Space Complexity: O(1)